onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

 VNF Package ONAP Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. TOACA data type extension tosca.datatypes.nfv.injectFile is used for vCPE use case.
+1. TOSCA data type extension tosca.datatypes.nfv.injectFile is used for vCPE use case.
 2. ONAP extensions for VNF package that is currently proposed for Dublin release is VES extension described below.